Cargo Truck Accident Lawyer

 - Cargo must be inspected within the first 50 miles of a trip and adjusted as needed

-- Cargo that may roll must be restrained
+- Unsecured cargo that may roll must be restrained

 - Vehicles with heavy loads must meet Special Purpose Vehicle requirements

 - Security requirements must be met for specific commodities, such as metal coils or cars or COVID-19

-- Truckers must ensure the proper use of tie-downs and prevent items from becoming loose, unfastened, opened or released while the truck is on the road
+- Truckers and shipping company workers must ensure the proper use of tie-downs and prevent items from becoming loose, unfastened, opened or released while the truck is on the road